If you’re planning on traveling to Bohol, the Tarsier Conservation Area in Loboc is definitely worth a visit.

-Bohol Tarsiers are a nocturnal animal, so expect to see them sleeping during the day.
+Bohol Tarsiers are nocturnal animals so expect to see them sleeping during the day.
 However, you might get lucky enough and be able to experience them opening their eyes.

 OTHER POINTS OF INTEREST

-Youn can visit all three of these locations on a single day trip from Panglao.
+You can visit all three of these locations on a single-day trip from Panglao.

 WHERE TO STAY IN BOHOL

 Panglao in Bohol has hundreds of accommodation options to choose from, so I have narrowed it down to a few of my personal favorite places to stay to fit the needs of budget backpackers, luxury travelers, and everyone in between.

 See the list of accommodations below that I personally recommend: